nfredmond/DOT-Dashboard/MAPBOX-MIGRATION.md

 2. Use the provided utility components for consistency
 3. Consider performance - use clustering for large datasets
 4. For drawing features, remember to clean up the draw control when finished
-5. Test on mobile devices - Mapbox has better touch support than Leaflet
+5. Test on mobile devices - Mapbox has better touch support than Mapbox GL JS
 6. Use the map utility functions in `/src/lib/map-utils.ts` for common operations

 ## Advanced Features

-Mapbox supports several advanced features not easily available in Leaflet:
+Mapbox supports several advanced features not easily available in Mapbox GL JS:

 1. 3D terrain and buildings
 2. Custom layer styling with expressions